1.A.12 The Intracellular Chloride Channel (CLIC) Family

 CLIC2 of Homo sapiens (O15247)

 Chloride intracellular channel protein 4, CLIC4.
 Regulates the histamine H3 receptor (Maeda et al., 2008)) Discriminates poorly between anions and cations (Singh and Ashley, 2007).
-76% identical to CLIC5.
-May play a role in cancer (Peretti et al. 2014).
+76% identical to CLIC5; it may play a role in cancer (Peretti et al. 2014).
+CLIC5 was the first mitochondrial chloride channel to be identified in the inner mitochondrial membrane, while CLIC4 is located predominantly in the outer mitochondrial membrane.
+Gururaja Rao et al. 2020 discussed the intracellular chloride channels, their roles in pathologies, such as cardiovascular, cancer, and neurodegenerative diseases, and developments concerning their usage as theraputic targets in humans.

 CLIC4 of Homo sapiens (Q9Y696)